Lis Shoshi

-Lis Shoshi (born June 29, 1994) is a Kosovan professional basketball player who last played for Maccabi Rishon LeZion in the Israeli Basketball Premier League.
-He played college basketball for Howard College and University of Arkansas at Little Rock before playing professionally in Kosovo, Lithuania and Israel.
+Lis Shoshi (born June 29, 1994) is a Kosovan professional basketball player for Golden Eagle Ylli in the Kosovo Superleague.
+He played college basketball for Howard College and University of Arkansas at Little Rock before playing professionally in Kosovo, Lithuania, and Israel.

 College career

 Shoshi played two seasons under head coach Scott Raines at Howard College, where he was named the Western Junior College Athletic Conference Defensive Player of the Year and Honorable Mention All-WJCAC in 2015.

 In his senior year at Little Rock, Shoshi averaged 8.9 points and a team-high 6.4 rebounds and 1.5 blocks per game.
 He led the Sun Belt Conference in blocks per game and his rebounding average ranked ninth in the Sun Belt.

 Professional career

 2017–18 season

 On August 28, 2017, Shoshi signed with Sigal Prishtina of the Kosovo Basketball League.
 However, on January 5, 2018, Shoshi parted ways with Sigal Prishtina to join the Lithuanian team Pieno žvaigždės for the rest of the season.
 On April 21, 2018, Shoshi recorded a season-high 20 points, shooting 9-of-12 from the field, along with five rebounds in an 85–94 loss to Lietkabelis.
 Shoshi went on to win the 2018 Baltic League Championship with Pieno žvaigždės.